NotAPenguin0/phobos-rs/README.md

 - Descriptor sets are completely hidden.
 Simply bind resources directly to the command buffer.
 - Automatic pipeline management.
 - Shader reflection to automatically generate pipeline layouts.
+  - Works for both GLSL and HLSL.
+  - Currently only one can be enabled at a time.
 - Automatic double buffering of resources that need it.
 - A linear allocator for per-frame allocations like uniform buffers.
 - Typed command buffers per queue type.